csutihu/Domoticz-plugin-for-Huawei-SUN2000-Inverter/README.md

 The plugin then updates the corresponding Domoticz devices with this information.

-## Plugin Timing Mechanism
+# 🕒 Plugin Timing Mechanism

 The plugin uses Domoticz's heartbeat mechanism to regulate its operations.
 The `onHeartbeat()` function is called every 30 seconds.
 A `heartbeat_counter` is incremented with each heartbeat.
 When `heartbeat_counter * 30` reaches or exceeds the `data_refresh_interval`, the plugin retrieves data from the inverter and updates the Domoticz devices.
 The `heartbeat_counter` is then reset to 0.
 This ensures the data is refreshed at the user-defined interval.

-## Plugin Connection Error Handling
+# 🛡 Plugin Connection Error Handling

-The plugin includes error handling for Modbus communication.
-If a connection error occurs during data retrieval or a timeout happens, the plugin logs the error and attempts to reconnect to the inverter.
-If the reconnection is successful, the plugin continues to operate normally.
-If the reconnection fails, the plugin logs the failure and continues to attempt reconnection on subsequent heartbeats.
+If Modbus communication fails:

+*   The plugin logs the error
+*   Closes the connection cleanly
+*   Attempts reconnection on the next heartbeat
+*   Continues operation seamlessly once recovered
+No blocking, freezing, or Domoticz crashes — thanks to the isolated async loop.

 ## Domoticz Device Creation and Updates